KULANEAisha/fuzzy-sprinkler-system/README.md

 Fuzzy Rules

-If soil is dry and temperature is hot and humidity is low, sprinkling should be high If soil is moist and temperature is warm, sprinkling should be medium If soil is wet, sprinkling should be low
+If soil is dry and temperature is hot and humidity is low, sprinkling should be high.
+If soil is moist and temperature is warm, sprinkling should be medium.
+If soil is wet, sprinkling should be low.

 #Installation & Usage